 The final report was presented on 5th May 2017 at a shared event with the Federal Ministry of Labour and Social Affairs (BMAS), the Confederation of German Employers' Associations (BDA) and the German Trade Union Confederation (DGB).
 It provides the basis for the dialogue process behind "Mental Health in the Working World".

-Providing scientific support, and in its role as Chair of the National Conference for Occupational Safety (NAK), the BAuA is participating in the dialogue process which is overseen by BMAS, the DGB and the BDA.
+Providing scientific support, and in its role as Chair of the National Conference for Occupational Safety (NAK), BAuA is participating in the dialogue process which is overseen by the BMAS, the DGB and the BDA.
 This aims to support the organisational implementation of appropriate measures for the supporting and strengthening of mental health.
-On this basis, an intensive discussion of the findings of the study should take place, conclusions should be drawn on the conceptualisation of a world of work in which occupational health is prioritised, and specific, measurable goals should be agreed for future implementation.
+For this purpose, an intensive discussion of the findings of the study should take place, conclusions should be drawn on the conceptualisation of a world of work in which occupational health is prioritised, and specific, measurable goals should be agreed for future implementation.

 The dialogue process is accompanied by a steering committee, to which decision makers in the sector associations and individual trade unions are party.
 Additional partners for ensuring mental health in the world of work (in particular, accident insurers and other social insurance firms) will also be included.